 61,965 megawatt hours supplied each year

-Equivalent annual energy needs of 17,300 homes
+Equivalent annual energy needs of up to 17,000 homes

 89 hectares of land enhanced for native wildlife

 The proposed site sits on land to the north of the A3058, occupying several parcels of agricultural land approximately 89 hectares (220 acres).
 The area used for solar panels and ancillary infrastructure will be smaller than the total site area, but this will be informed by ongoing site survey and consultation work.
 Outside the panel are infrastructure areas extensive habitat and ecological enhancements are being proposed across the wider site area.
-The site is within the administrative area of Cornwall Council.
+The site is within the administrative area of Cornwall County Council.

 The solar farm would have and installed capacity of up to 49.9 megawatts (MW) and will be operational for up to 40 years.
 After that time, all of the installation will be removed and the land restored to its existing use, but with improved soil health and biodiversity.